phoenix-rtos/phoenix-rtos-doc/libc/posix.md

 # POSIX emulation

-`libphoenix` provides POSIX API enabling users to build and run portable POSIX applications.
+The `libphoenix` repository provides POSIX API enabling users to build and run portable POSIX applications.
 The emulation layer is built upon Phoenix-RTOS native messaging API and a dedicated server (`posixsrv`).

 The purpose of `posixsrv` is to store data that can be shared between processes, i.e.:
- - keep track of file descriptors and their mapping to open files
+ - keep track of file descriptors and their mapping to open files,
- - manage standard IPC mechanisms: pipes, UNIX sockets
+ - manage standard IPC mechanisms: pipes, UNIX sockets,
- - provide UNIX 98 pseudoterminals
+ - provide UNIX 98 pseudoterminals,
  - dispatch events for efficient `poll()`-like functions

 It also registers and handles special files, such as `/dev/null` or `/dev/random`.